Nexmo/station/_documentation/conversation/guides/android-quickstart.md

 ```

-To log in a user, you simply need to call `login` on the `conversationClient` passing in the user JWT and a `LoginListener` as arguments.
+To log in a user, you simply need to call `login` on the `conversationClient` passing in the user JWT and a `RequestHandler<User>` as arguments.

-The `LoginListener` gives you multiple callbacks, once a user is logged in, or the ConversationClient knows that that user is already logged in.
-It also gives you three error callbacks: `onTokenInvalid` `onTokenExpired` and a general `onError` callback.
+The `RequestHandler<User>` gives you two callbacks, `onSuccess` when a user has succeeded logging in and `onError` when there was an error.

 After the user logs in, they'll press the "Chat" button which will take them to the ChatActivity and let them begin chatting in the conversation we've already created.